 You can use post-processing software to take an image to a new level.
 We don’t always have the opportunity to get everything lit exactly as we like when we come across an interesting subject.
-Adobe Photoshop, Skylum Luminar 4 and NIK Siler EFX Pro 2 were my helpmates in making this image be more than the original capture.
+Photoshop, Luminar 4 and NIK Silver Efex Pro were my helpmates in making this image be more than the original capture.

 Adobe Camera RAW

-First stop in this processing journey was Adobe Camera RAW.
-The original capture was processed to open up the shadows, tame the highlights and add just a bit of clarity to add some sharpness to the photo.
+The first stop in this processing journey was Adobe Camera RAW.
+The original capture was post-processed to open up the shadows, tame the highlights and add just a bit of clarity to add some sharpness to the photo.

 Next in line a copy was made and placed upon its own Layer.
 I add a Layer so that the result returned from a plug-in can be dialed in via a mask or change in opacity.
 Skylum’s Luminar 4 was called upon in plug-in mode to use its portrait retouching tools, AI Skin Enhancer and Portrait Enhancer.
 This resulted in eyes being brightened and opened just a tad.